TheOdinProject/curriculum/new_course/1_programming_fundementals/hashes.md

 If an array is like a shelf of bins with numbers in ascending order on it, hashes take the analogy a step further by allowing you to write the labels on the outside of the bins, which lines up more with how people act in the real world.

-So, let's take a look at this shelf.
-Here's another set of bins, labeled, not 0, 1, and 2 (like on the 'array' shelf), but "random_word", "Dorothy's math test score", "Guess what, literally another bin".
-Since the labels here aren't numbers in ascending order starting at 0, we can be pretty sure that what we've got here is *a hash*.
+So, let's take a look at this shelf:

 ```ruby
 hash = { "random_word" => "ahoy", "Dorothy's math test score" => 94, "Guess what, literally another bin" => {} }
 ```

+Here's another set of bins, labeled, not 0, 1, and 2 (like on the 'array' shelf), but "random_word", "Dorothy's math test score", "Guess what, literally another bin".
+Since the labels here aren't numbers in ascending order starting at 0, we can be pretty sure that what we've got here is *a hash*.

-This is the most basic way to create a hash.
+The above example is the most basic way to create a hash.

 There's a little bit to parse here, so let's take a breather and puzzle these bins out.